Luca-Umekubo/Product-Design/README.md

 ![image4](Image7.png)

 Meaningful Suggestions:
- - ranked mode --> allow players to compete with one another in a more competitive environment, possibly to unlock cosmetics
+ - ranked mode --> allow players to compete with one another in a more competitive environment.
+No random events, players are put on a random map.
+Possibility of adding elo and matchmaking, assigning players of similar elo (skill level) together if the game has enough players to always allow for a player to queue within their group (a range of elos in which all players of those skill levels are matched together).
- - modifiers --> at the start of the round, players should be able to vote for modifiers to spice up the games
+ - modifiers --> at the start of each non-competitive round, a random modifier will be applied.
+Modifiers will enable at a random time in the round, for a set amount of time based on the modifier.
- - timed throws --> make it so that players have to time their throws to increase difficulty (like green timing in 2k).
-Different characters have diffent timings.
-Timing affects accuracy and speed of throws
+ - throw charging --> when charging a throw, the player moves very slow.
+Over the course of a second, the throw speed increases from 50% speed to 100% speed.
+A small bar moves from empty to full to show how much their throw is charged and thusly, the speed their throw will be at.
+Where the bar is on the screen is yet to be determined
  - catching/knocking balls --> this would be a fun feature that could be implemented by giving users a short time frame and a small target that players would have to click on to be able to catch/knock balls.
 Knocking would have a slightly larger target.
+If the player clicks within the target while not holding a ball, they will catch the ball.
+If the player clicks on the target while holding a ball, they knock the ball away, resulting in no hit.
+The location of the target that the player has to click on is based on where the ball is approaching the player.
+If it's approaching the players head, it will appear at the top of the screen, their legs, the bottom of the screen, etc.

  Less-Meaningful Suggestions:
  - add cosmetics like skins, emotes, taunts, victory/loss animations, kill animations, icons, etc.
- - new powerup --> lets users push the barrier closer to the opponents, allowing them to get closer to their opposition
+ - new powerup --> lets users push the center line closer to the opponents, allowing them to get closer to their opposition
- - add rotating arenas to improve the ambiance of the game
+ - add multiple maps